-The sample size calculation was based on "comfort during the day" using data at 2 weeks from the B+L Ultra lens (Bausch+Lomb) compared to Biofinity (CooperVision) in which participant used a 0-10 scale (10 being best).
+The sample size calculation was based on "lens handling for removal" using data at 2 weeks from a study comparing MyDay Multifocal (CooperVision) to Dailies Total 1 Multifocal (Alcon Inc) in which participants used a 0-10 scale (10 being best).

-A sample size of 59 is required to detect a mean difference in "comfort during the day" of 0.7 units on a 0 to 10 scale using a standard deviation of paired differences of 1.88 with 80% power and alpha 0.05 in a two-tailed t-test.
-Therefore, up to 68 participants will be dispensed with study products with the goal to complete at least 59.
+A minimum sample size of 60 is required to detect a paired difference between groups of 1.0 unit on a 0-10 scale for "lens handling for removal" with 80% power and alpha 0.05 in a two-tailed t-test.
+Therefore, up to 66 participants may be dispensed with study products with the goal to complete at least 60.